 After two jam-packed days in Brussels, team Xapien came away with some valuable insights from ACAMS Anti-Financial Crime conference.
-We’ll be following up with a series of blogs on Financial Crime Prevention, ESG, and the value of Open Source Intelligence (OSINT), but let’s start with the keynotes… The core message from the keynotes across both days at the ACAMS was that OSINT is the key to combatting financial crime.
+We’ll be following up with a series of blogs on Financial Crime Prevention, Private Equity ESG, and the value of Open Source Intelligence (OSINT), but let’s start with the keynotes… The core message from the keynotes across both days at the ACAMS was that OSINT is the key to combatting financial crime.
 On Day 1, the Keynote speaker Burkhard Mühl represented Europol’s European Financial & Economic Crime Centre (EFECC).
 He highlighted the following key trends across the financial crime sector:

 Money laundering is a truly international crime but too often is dealt with at national level.
 More than 90% of STRs (Suspicious Transaction Reports) have a cross border dimension but less that 20% use international methods in investigating. `Key takeaway: International cooperation and access to international data is critical to combat financial crime.